Esadruhn/quantikai/README.md

 QuantikAI
 =========

 Play Quantik with an AI

 DISCLAIMER: Quantik is a Gigamic game, I am in no way affiliated with Gigamic, played the game at Xmas and wanted to implement it.

 The game is playable either between two humans or against a bot.
-The bot is beatable.

 * Free software: MIT license